- Explore the Monkey Forest and historic temples in Ubud

 Alternatively, you can just relax in a hammock with a cocktail or a coconut, or a cocktail in a coconut, and soak up the sun and the sand before you head back to the mainland in the morning.

-Day 7: Gili Air to Seminyak via Padangbai
+Day 7: Transfer to Seminyak via Padangbai

 This morning, wave goodbye to paradise as we climb aboard the fast boat back to Bali.
-When you arrive, your driver will take you onto Seminyak, the island's trendiest area.
+When you arrive, your driver will take you to Seminyak, the island's trendiest area.
 Famed for its beaches, restaurants, and nightlife, this is your chance to experience a very different side of life on the island.

 When you arrive, you're free to wander, go shopping, soak up the sun on the beach, surf, relax by the pool, or even organize an optional trip to Tanah Lot, the famous Water Temple.

-Day 8: Seminyak
+Day 8: Explore Seminyak

 Today is your last full day in Bali, and it's free to spend however you would like.
 You can organize trips with your private driver down to see the breathtaking cliffs of Uluwatu or the water temple, head up to Canggu or Kuta, or just spend the day relaxing, shopping, eating, drinking cocktails in hammocks, surfing in the ocean or swimming in the pool, before taking in one last epic sunset.
 The choice is yours.

-Day 9: Departure from Bali
+Day 9: Depart Bali

 It's time to say goodbye to Bali.
 Depending on what time your flight is, you can spend one last morning relaxing in Seminyak before making your way to the airport and heading home.